Artboomy/japanese-vocabulary-extractor/README.md

 # Japanese Vocabulary Extractor

-This script allows you to automatically scan through various types of japanese media and generate a csv with all contained words for studying.
+This script allows you to automatically scan through various types of japanese media and generate a CSV with all contained words for studying.
 Currently supported formats are:

 * Manga (as images)
 * Subtitles (ASS/SRT files) from anime, shows or movies
 * PDF and EPUB files
 * Text (txt) files

-It also allows you to automatically add the english definitions of each word to the CSV, as well as furigana if desired.
+It allows you to automatically add the english definitions of each word to the CSV, as well as furigana if desired.
+It also allows creating individual CSVs for each file/volume and creates another large CSV with all vocab divided by file/volume (useful for Bunpro Sections).

 The resulting CSV can be imported to Anki (if you add the english definitions) or Bunpro.